ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 [https://github.com/ansible/workshop-examples](https://github.com/ansible/workshop-examples)

-A Playbook to install the Apache web server has already been committed to the directory **rhel/apache**, `apache_install.yml`:
+A playbook to install the Apache web server has already been committed to the directory **rhel/apache**, `apache_install.yml`:

 ```yaml
 ---